appinteractive/Social-Feed-Algorithms/README.md

 ![alt text](https://github.com/appinteractive/Social-Feed-Algorithms/blob/master/twtr.png "highlight the important")

+1. the main feed
+2. suggestions for topics
+3. suggestions for peers

+the main feed itself can be sorted and changed using the algorithm building the feed.

+Throwing in a booster for each user, the issue would remain because there's 200 peers that boosted their posts.

+A few considerations to fight this:

+- highlight important information and remove topic suggestions
+- while scrolling through a piece of content (or even scrolling newsfeed) change highlighted "suggestions" so they rotate when the user has not reacted to it after 3 times seeing it
+- peers are the blood of social networks, users however should decide by content if they want to follow or not

+> TODO: how could that post boosting work?

 **self-censoring**

 have related links and content at hand not somewhere on page 3854.
 "Follow the white rabbit principle".